AnkitUmredkar/BlackHole_Clone/README.md

 ### 🔍 Search Song 🎶
 - Quickly find any song you’re in the mood for with a powerful search that scans a vast library for the latest hits and timeless classics.

+### 🎛️ Mini Player
+- Keep the music flowing with a compact and convenient mini player, allowing you to control playback while browsing other sections of the app.

 ### ✨ Smooth Animations
 - Enjoy an immersive experience with fluid animations and sleek transitions that enhance every interaction within the app.